 Our Religious Education curriculum aims to inspire the pupils to be able to take the risks and become more confident in holding balanced and informed discussions relating to ‘Big Questions’, ‘Big Ideas’ and religious beliefs at an age appropriate level.

-We want children to understand that people have different beliefs and that it is important to mindfully listen to these people and show respect for these beliefs.
-In so doing they will have the essential foundations needed to become good citizens of the planet, being responsible members of society and showing that they know the importance of treating everyone with dignity.
+We want pupils to understand that people have different beliefs and that it is important to mindfully listen to these people and show respect for these beliefs.
+In so doing they will have the essential foundations needed to become good citizens of the planet, being responsible members of the society and showing that they know the importance of treating everyone with dignity.

 Pupils learn mainly about the Christian and Jewish faiths, investigating and exploring the 2 faiths so that they gain age appropriate knowledge of them and the impact they on the lives of those who belong to the faiths.
 They begin to make connections between this impact and their own lives and what they can learn about how we should behave and treat others in the world.

 In Key Stage 1, pupils will learn about Christianity as a living world faith, and they will explore the key theological concepts of God, Creation, Incarnation, Gospel and Salvation.
 In Reception, the focus is on God, Incarnation and Salvation